stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 3. The first time you access the settings you will be prompted to authorize it with Dropbox

 == Frequently Asked Questions ==

+= I am getting this error: `Error message: Error Processing Request: error:0D0890A1:asn1 encoding routines:ASN1_verify:unknown message digest algorithm` =

+This is due to the recent [Heartbleed vulnerability](http://heartbleed.com/) and indicates that your server has an outdated version of OpenSSL that is no longer compatible with Dropbox and must be updated in order to continue using the plugin.

+Please contact your host to get it updated.

 = Why won’t my backup start? =